coobas/yoyo-migrations/README.rst

   database = sqlite:///%(here)s/mydb.sqlite

 Transactions
 ------------

-Each migration is run in a separate transaction and savepoints are used to isolate steps within each migration.
+Each migration runs in a separate transaction.
+Savepoints are used to isolate steps within each migration.

 If an error occurs during a step and the step has ``ignore_errors`` set,